 Recommended sample sizes are as follows:

 A larger sample quantity is recommended due to the possibility of sediment in smaller bottles, which can have a negative effect on the score, or cause differences in scoring between individual judges.

 Bottles should not be marked with any labels or other identifying marks.

 5) Samples can be registered and delivered on site on the day of the competition.
 Samples registered earlier (via the registration form on the competition website) can either be delivered in person on competition day or can be sent by post (balík do ruky) to:

 6) Entry fee is 80kc per sample if pre-registered, 100kc if registered on the day of the competition.

-7) Each homebrewer may enter up to 3 samples – one per category.
+7) Each homebrewer may enter up to 5 samples – maximum of 2 per category.

 8) The total maximum amount of entries to be allowed in the competition is 100 (all categories combined).
 Raising of this limit may be agreed on the day of the competition by the organizer.